vijay-kalvakolu/tf-modules/README.md

 }
 ```
 ---
-## Providers
+# Providers

-A provider is a plugin that allows Terraform to interact with an API (e.g., AWS, GCP, Azure).
+Provider is a plugin that allows Terraform to interact with an API (e.g., AWS, GCP, Azure).
 To use a provider, you first declare it in your configuration and then run `terraform init`.
 This command downloads the necessary provider plugins into your working directory.
 ---
 ## Core Terraform Commands